-- 1. Complete any assignments and tests missed during the suspension if required by teacher(s). - 2.
-Have the right to request to appeal the suspension within 10 days. - 3.
-Have the right to have access to his or her records.
+1. Complete any assignments and tests missed during the suspension if required by teacher(s).

+- 2. Have the right to request to appeal the suspension within 10 days. - 3.
+Have the right to have access to their records.

 While Suspended A Student MAY NOT: